F5Networks/f5-google-gdm-templates-v2/examples/autoscale/bigiq/README.md

 - You are required to specify which Availability Zones you are deploying the application in.
 See [Google Cloud Availability Zones](https://cloud.google.com/compute/docs/regions-zones) for a list of regions and their corresponding availability zones.

+- This deployment can send non-identifiable statistical information to F5 Networks to help us improve our templates.
+You can disable this functionality for this deployment by supplying **false** for the value of the **allowUsageAnalytics** input parameter.
+To disable the BIG-IP system from also sending information, you can disable it system-wide by setting the **autoPhonehome** system class property value to false in the F5 Declarative Onboarding declaration.
+See [Sending statistical information to F5](#sending-statistical-information-to-f5) and [Changing the BIG-IP Deployment](#changing-the-big-ip-deployment) for more BIG-IP customization details.

 - See [trouble shooting steps](#troubleshooting-steps) for more details.